How to Start an AI SEO Agency

 Your move: Run a lean acquisition funnel.
 Here's the baseline:

-2. LinkedIn outreach: Use LinkedIn Sales Navigator to find 50 ideal customers in your niche weekly.
+LinkedIn outreach: Use LinkedIn Sales Navigator to find 50 ideal customers in your niche weekly.
 Run a simple outreach sequence: cold message, case study, case study + social proof, offer free 30-min audit.
-Expect 2–5% response rate, which feeds your pipeline.
+Track your own positive-response and booked-call rates; list quality and offer relevance matter more than a generic benchmark.

 Step 5: Decide on Direct Service vs. White-Label Reseller Model